-- 3.1.1 SMS spam [b-ITU-T X.1242]: Spam sent via SMS. - 3.1.2 spam [b-ITU-T X.1240]: The meaning of the word "spam" depends on each national perception of privacy and what constitutes spam from the national technological, economic, social and practical perspectives.
+- 3.2.1 anti-spam number [ITU-T X.1246]: A special phone number predefined by home/own service provider/telecom operator (this number can be unique in the country or individual for each operator), by calling which the user notifies of a spam call to their phone number directly before calling this anti-spam number.
+The notification is the very fact of a call to the anti-spam number; the user should not provide any information. - 3.2.2 interactive user report [ITU-T X.1246]: A complaint from a subscriber receiving a call to the telephone terminal that contains spam or is spam.
+In general, a report is a call (the fact of a call) to an anti-spam number or forwarding of a suspicious spam call with a message to an anti-spam number. - 3.1.43 SMS spam [b-ITU-T X.1242]: Spam sent via SMS. - 3.1.24 spam [b-ITU-T X.1240]: The meaning of the word "spam" depends on each national perception of privacy and what constitutes spam from the national technological, economic, social and practical perspectives.
 In particular, its meaning evolves and broadens as technologies develop, providing novel opportunities for misuse of electronic communications.
-Although there is no globally agreed definition for spam, this term is commonly used to describe unsolicited electronic bulk communications over e-mail or mobile messaging for the purpose of marketing commercial products or services. - 3.1.3 spammer [b-ITU-T X.1240]: An entity or a person creating and sending spam.
+Although there is no globally agreed definition for spam, this term is commonly used to describe unsolicited electronic bulk communications over e-mail or mobile messaging for the purpose of marketing commercial products or services.